 When your stocks are on loan, their value will not count towards the minimum $25,000 equity required in your account to be exempt from Pattern Day Trading restrictions.

 Any stocks that are held via a US employee benefit plan are not eligible for Stock lending with DriveWealth, and you must notify us immediately at email@example.com if this applies to you.

 Risk of borrower default

 When you lend out your stocks there is a risk that the borrower will not be able to return them.
 To protect lenders, the US Securities and Exchange Commission requires DriveWealth to set aside assets at least the same value of the stocks in a separate collateral account (see 'The Collateral' section above).
 In the event that DriveWealth can't return your stocks or otherwise defaults on a loan, you can still be paid back from the collateral.
 Some of the situations where a default can occur are:

 if loaned stocks are not transferred back to you when you opt-out;

 if DriveWealth fails to deposit collateral in the collateral bank account; or

 if DriveWealth becomes insolvent.

-Please ensure you have read the Disclaimers which outline the other risks involved, as well as Stake's Terms and Conditions, DriveWealth's Risk Disclosures and the Master Securities Lending Agreement before considering if Stock Lending is right for you.
+When you invest, your capital is at risk.
+Please ensure you have read the Stake's Terms and Conditions, DriveWealth’s Risk Disclosures and the Master Securities Lending Agreement and consider factors such as your financial situation and needs, tax status, investment objectives and timeframes, liquidity needs and risk tolerance, before considering if Stock Lending is right for you.